enspirit/monolens/README.md

 coerce.datetime   - Coerces the input value to a datetime

-array.compact     - Removes null from the input array
+array.compact     - Removes null from the input array array.join        - Joins values of the input array as a string
 ```

 ## Public API